 This three year research project is conducted in and funded by the Max Planck Institute for Social Anthropology in the Department of Law &Anthropology in Halle (Saale), Germany.

-My current research explores intimacy, intimate partner violence, and relations to state laws and legal institutions among unhoused persons in Berlin, Leipzig and Dresden.
+of different unhoused communities1 in Leipzig Germany, I propose an analysis of intimacy, intimate partner violence, and relations to state laws and legal institutions among unhoused persons in Berlin, Leipzig and Dresden.

 The project thereby addresses two issues which constitute major global debates in recent years: the accommodation of diversity under state law and the ways in which minority groups experience state laws and relate to the state in the mediation of gender-based violence.
 The research examines legal citizenship along two levels: the top-down creation of legal personhood (through state laws, discursive practices and interventions); and unhoused person’s experiences and interactions with these rights and with the state, including those contestations and claims made on the state, or the absence thereof, in the event of experiencing intimate partner violence that constitute ‘bottom up’ definitions of legal citizenship.
 Through discourse analysis of legal and policy documents official narratives surrounding right to privacy and intimacy and the development of ideas around them, that is norms of citizenship contingent on one’s living status are examined.
 Fieldwork is conducted among unhoused persons in Berlin and Leipzig observation to explore what privacy and intimacy mean in unhoused persons lives, how they negotiate problems and violence within their intimate relationships, how they situate themselves vis-à-vis ideologies of citizenship and partnership, engage with different aspects of the state and its representatives, and how they imagine the state’s laws and their positioning to the state.

 In Germany, human rights and the right to privacy and intimacy are basic rights.